 Any person, corporation or other entity actively engaged in providing information management services to commerce, industry, education, and government may become a member of the Association, subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
 Service Provider Membership is not automatically transferable.
 In the event of a change in a majority holding in ownership of the Service Provider Member, the new ownership is responsible to notify the Association in writing no later than thirty (30) days after the change of ownership or status or before the next general membership meeting, whichever should come first.
 The Membership Committee will determine, in its sole discretion, the transferability and/or new status of the Service Provider Member that is the subject of the ownership change no later than sixty (60) days after receipt of the notification of change of ownership.

-Any corporation or other entity that provides products and services to the Service Provider Members of the Association, or any corporation or other entity that has an interest in the information management services industry, may become a “Vendor Member” of the Association subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
-Vendor Members shall not be eligible to vote or hold office other than the right to vote for and serve as the Vendor Director of the Board of Directors who will represent their interests as described in Article V, Section 4b.
+Any corporation or other entity that provides products and services to the Service Provider Members of the Association, or any corporation or other entity that has an interest in the information management services industry, may become a “Corporate Partner” of the Association subject to and bound by all the bylaws and policies of the Association as are in force at the time of the admission of such member or as revised or amended thereafter.
+Corporate Partner shall not be eligible to vote or hold office other than the right to vote for and serve as the Corporate Partner Director of the Board of Directors who will represent their interests as described in Article V, Section 4b.